 When does the Fellowship start and how long does it last?

-The Fellowship is expected to start in May and last through the end of 2022.
+The Fellowship is expected to start in early September and last through July of 2024.

 How detailed should my project proposal be?